Professionell microneedling-behandling i ansiktet med dermapen – förbättrar hudens struktur, stimulerar kollagen och ger jämnare hudton.

 Results and expectations

 Professional treatment often provides faster and more noticeable results.
 At home, it may take longer and require more sessions.
-Collagen remodeling takes time, and the full effect can often be assessed only after several months.
+Collagen rebuilding takes time, and the full effect can often be assessed only after several months.

 How many times do you need to do microneedling?